samindaa/RLLib/README.md

  The algorithm usage is very much similar to RLPark, therefore, swift learning curve.
 * **Examples**:
  There are a plethora of examples demonstrating on-policy and off-policy control experiments.
-* **RLLibViz**:
+* **Visualization**:
- There is a Qt4 based visualization tool to visualize benchmark problems.
+ We provide a Qt4 based application to visualize benchmark problems.

 Usage